KIMB-technologies/KIMB-Forms-Project/INSTALL.md

 - Make sure to lock the following folders for HTTP-Requests:
 	- `/core/*`
 	- `/data/*`
-- Make sure the server can write the follwing dirs:
+- Make sure the server can write the following dirs:
 	- `/data/*`
 - Point the errors to
 	- `/?task=error`